Independence Creek (Sierra County, California)

 Independence Creek is a 11.2 mi northeast-flowing creek that is tributary to the Little Truckee River, north of Lake Tahoe.
 It drains the Independence Basin on the eastern slope of the Sierra Nevada, which includes Independence Lake, ultimately flowing through Sierra County to the Little Truckee River in Nevada County, thence to the Truckee River and ultimately, Pyramid Lake.

 History

-Independence Creek shares the name of Independence Lake, which was named on Independence Day of 1852 or 1853 my the actress Lola Montez, who lived in nearby Grass Valley and for whom Mount Lola is named, although Augustus Moore claims to have named the lake on July 4, 1862.
+Independence Creek shares the name of Independence Lake, which was named on Independence Day of 1852 or 1853 by the actress Lola Montez, who lived in nearby Grass Valley and for whom Mount Lola is named, although Augustus Moore claims to have named the lake on July 4, 1862.

 Watershed and Course

 Independence Creek flows 3.3 mi from the south flank of Mount Lola to Independence Lake, 2.4 mi across the lake, then from the Independence Lake Dam another 5.5 mi to the confluence with the Little Truckee River.
 The Independence Basin runs from southwest to northeast between Mount Lola on the north and Carpenter Ridge to the south.
 Upper Independence Creek, despite being in the rain shadow of the Sierra Crest is perennial even in drought years springs seeping from the Tertiary volcanic deposits that ring the basin as well as snowmelt from the steep north slopes of Carpenter Peak, which retain snow cover long after the rest of the basin has melted out.